This feature will allow you to create a CSV (comma delimited) file to be opened with a spreadsheet program like Microsoft Excel.

 select to include only accounts with certain action codes.
 Click

-the box next to Show Action Selection to display the
+box next to Show Action Selection to display the

 action selection screen.
 Select